Maternity and Paternity Leave in Qatar

 • Dismissal protection: An employer cannot terminate a woman because of pregnancy or during maternity leave.

-• Paternity leave: There is no statutory paternity leave under the Labour Law, though some employers provide it as a benefit.
+• Paternity leave: There is no statutory paternity leave under the Labour Law, though government sector employees and some private employers provide it as a benefit.

 When does it apply?